mlabonne/llm-course/README.md

 * [TinyLlama](https://github.com/jzhang38/TinyLlama) by Zhang et al.: Check this project to get a good understanding of how a Llama model is trained from scratch.
 * [Causal language modeling](https://huggingface.co/docs/transformers/tasks/language_modeling) by Hugging Face: Explain the difference between causal and masked language modeling and how to quickly fine-tune a DistilGPT-2 model.
 * [Chinchilla's wild implications](https://www.lesswrong.com/posts/6Fpvch8RR29qLEWNH/chinchilla-s-wild-implications) by nostalgebraist: Discuss the scaling laws and explain what they mean to LLMs in general.
-* [BLOOM](https://bigscience.notion.site/BLOOM-BigScience-176B-Model-ad073ca07cdf479398d5f95d88e218c4) by BigScience: Notion pages that describes how the BLOOM model was built, with a lot of useful information about the engineering part and the problems that were encountered.
+* [BLOOM](https://bigscience.notion.site/BLOOM-BigScience-176B-Model-ad073ca07cdf479398d5f95d88e218c4) by BigScience: Notion page that describes how the BLOOM model was built, with a lot of useful information about the engineering part and the problems that were encountered.
 * [OPT-175 Logbook](https://github.com/facebookresearch/metaseq/blob/main/projects/OPT/chronicles/OPT175B_Logbook.pdf) by Meta: Research logs showing what went wrong and what went right.
 Useful if you're planning to pre-train a very large language model (in this case, 175B parameters).
 * [LLM 360](https://www.llm360.ai/): A framework for open-source LLMs with training and data preparation code, data, metrics, and models.

 ---
 ### 4. Supervised Fine-Tuning

 Pre-trained models are only trained on a next-token prediction task, which is why they're not helpful assistants.
-SFT allows you to tweak them into responding to instructions.
+SFT allows you to tweak them to respond to instructions.
 Moreover, it allows you to fine-tune your model on any data (private, not seen by GPT-4, etc.) and use it without having to pay for an API like OpenAI's.

 * **Full fine-tuning**: Full fine-tuning refers to training all the parameters in the model.
 It is not an efficient technique, but it produces slightly better results.
 * [**LoRA**](https://arxiv.org/abs/2106.09685): A parameter-efficient technique (PEFT) based on low-rank adapters.
 Instead of training all the parameters, we only train these adapters.